Big, Bigger, Biggest – Travel to Dubai

 - Local holiday with delicious Arabic food, local culture and desert experiences

-Dubai can be an expensive city, but if you plan your trip carefully and travel at the right time, it does not necessarily require the whole big wallet.
+Dubai can be an expensive city, but if you plan your trip carefully and travel to Dubai at the right time, it doesn't necessarily require a huge wallet.